 Up to 30 credits—grade “B” or better—from a master’s program in another institution or another department within the University of Pittsburgh can be considered for transfer towards the Biomedical Informatics Doctoral degree.
 In recognition of graduate study beyond the masters’ degree successfully completed elsewhere or within the University of Pittsburgh, no more than 12 additional credits may be accepted at the time of admission to meet the minimum credit requirement.
 (At least three terms, or 36 credits, of full-time doctoral study, or the equivalent in part-time study, must be successfully completed at the University of Pittsburgh.)
 Acceptance of transfer credit must be discussed between the trainee and advisor, and approved by the Chair of Curriculum Committee.
 Doctoral trainees who enter the program with a masters or higher degree (for example, a physician or nurse practitioner) may choose to, but will not be required to, earn a master’s degree in biomedical informatics as part of routine progression to the doctorate.

-The doctoral degree in Biomedical Informatics requires at least 72 credits that include 26 credits of required core coursework and 18 dissertation credits following admission to candidacy.
+The doctoral degree in Biomedical Informatics requires at least 72 credits that include 26 credits of required core coursework, elective credits, and 18 dissertation credits following admission to candidacy.